 Do you loathe a task like filling?
 If so, consider “sandwiching” that task between two other things that actually you enjoy doing.

-According to productivity strategist Mike Vardy from the self development site Productivityist said, “This allows me to focus on at least two of the tasks I’m loathe to work on and I counter-balance them with two tasks I enjoy working on.”
+According to productivity strategist, Mike Vardy from the self-development site Productivityist said, “This allows me to focus on at least two of the tasks I’m loathed to work on and I counter-balance them with two tasks I enjoy working on.”

 It’s a simple way to ease the pain.

 How do you stay motivated to handle mundane work?